casbin/casibase-website/docs/basic/core-concepts.md

 - Image Vector
 - ... (other vector types)

-The Provider class definition is shown as follows:
+The Vector class definition is shown as follows:

 ```go
 type Vector struct {